Soro82/book-horse-riding-lesson/README.md

 * Change the current working directory to the location where you want the cloned directory to be made.
 * Type git clone and then paste The URL copied in step 3.
 * Press Enter and your local clone will be created.

+### ElephantSQL Database

+* Click Create New Instance to start a new database.
+* Provide a name (this is commonly the name of the project: tribe).
+* Select the Tiny Turtle (Free) plan.
+* Leave the Tags blank.
+* Select the Region and Data Center closest to you.
+* Once created, click on the new database name, where you can view the database URL and Password.

 [Back to Top](#book-horse-riding-lessons)